tradingstrategy-ai/docs/source/deployment/vault-deployment.rst

 After the vault has been deployed, you can visit `enzyme.finance <https://enzyme.finance>` and register your vault there, to make it publicly accessible.

-- Import your private key to a secure wallet e.g. TrustWallet on mobile
+- Import the private key to a secure wallet e.g. TrustWallet on mobile or Rabby on desktop

 - Sign in to Enzyme